 4. Ignore Early Round #1 and #2 Seed Parlays

-No #1 seed has ever lost the first round.
-A 4 team money line parlay should be easy money, right?
+Otherwise, a 4 team moneyline parlay should be easy money, right?

-A #1 and #2 seed 8 team parlay will pay better.
+A #1 and #2 seed 8 team parlay would pay better.
 This assumes ML odds are available for each game.
 Sharp books might offer them.
 Payout could be better, $100 to win $40.

 Remember you run the risk of a #2 upset.
 This has happened!
 See tables below.

-Consider searching your sportsbook’s March Madness prop bets.
+Consider reviewing your sportsbook’s March Madness prop bets.
 These obvious winners could be packaged differently with less favorable odds.
 Don’t bet them blindly.

 Stick to early round straight bets or lower seed parlays.
 Oddsmakers are well aware which teams are likely to win.
 Obvious winning bets will pay nothing and tie up bank roll.